Sabine Free State Festival

-The annual Sabine Free State Festival takes place the first weekend of November in the Village of Florien, LA.
+The annual Sabine Free State Festival takes place the first weekend of November in the Village of Florien, Louisiana.
 Florien is located in the southern tip of Sabine Parish, which was once part of the "Neutral Strip".

 Origins in the neutral strip

 The Neutral Strip was an area of land that the American government and the Spanish government both claimed.
 On November 6, 1806, General Wilkinson and Colonel Simon De Herrera signed an agreement to stay out of the strip until a proper boundary could be determined.
 The area became known as the "Free State" and a sanctuary for outlaws.
 The most notorious outlaw was John Murrell.
 Murrell and his clan would rob and kill any large parties that would cross the strip.
 One member in Murrell's clan was Hiriam Midkiff.
 Rumor has it that the Spanish had gold mines located near Clear Water Baptist Church just outside the city limits of present-day Florien.
 Murrell, Midkiff, and other clan members stole the gold, and hid it in the caves also located in this area.
 Mr. Walter Bruce wrote a book called The Bandit of Murrell's Caves, which tells the story.
 The Neutral Strip ended on March 28, 1822, when General Zachary Taylor was given orders to build Fort Jessup; the Fort was built just outside present day Many, in Sabine Parish.